 |Property Tours*||Giraffe 360|

-*Natively supported video formats, these play within your listing as opposed to opening in a seperate tab or window improving the user experience
+*Natively supported video formats, these play within your listing as opposed to opening in a separate tab or window, improving the user experience

-- Prepare your smartphone to capture the property.
-Ensure you use the back facing camera and you wipe the lens down
+- Prepare your smartphone to capture the property - Ensure you use the rear facing camera and you wipe the lens down

 - Start your tour from outside the front door to help orientate the viewer.
 This gives potential buyers the full tour of the property